Mikaela/mikaela.github.io/pages/matrix.markdown

 #### Why so many accounts?

-My reasons for that are mane and I am often proved correct in them.
+My reasons for that are many and I am often proved correct in them.

 - By having multiple accounts on different homeservers, there is no single entity that can decide whether I participate on Matrix or not.
 This is also